 I’ve also heard great reports about LYDIARD general, on Lydiard Street in Soldiers Hill.
 This cafe is open most days for breakfast and lunch, although it closes early on Saturdays and is closed all day Sunday.
 Sit at a table in the laneway, with outdoor heating, and enquire after their puppy chinos and dog biscuits.

-Dog-Friendly Bars & Breweries in Ballarat
+Dog-Friendly Pubs & Breweries in Ballarat

 A great dog-friendly spot to head in the evening is Hop Temple.
-This colourful laneway venue in the city centre is open in the evenings from Wednesday to Sunday, plus from midday on Saturdays and Sundays.
+This colourful laneway brewpub in the city centre is open in the evenings from Wednesday to Sunday, plus from midday on Saturdays and Sundays.
 Dogs are welcome in the laneway area.

 On offer inside are 17 rotating taps and over 200 craft beers – take your time choosing what to drink!
 There’s also a casual dining menu, with a range of burgers, tacos, pizzas and their own in-house smoked meats.